MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/active-directory-replication-error-8240.md

 ## Cause

-Error 8240 (0x2030) means ERROR_DS_NO_SUCH_OBJECT.
-This indicates that the specific object couldn't be found in directory.
-This error may be encountered in the following two situations.
+Error 8240 (0x2030 or ERROR_DS_NO_SUCH_OBJECT) indicates that the specific object couldn't be found in AD DS.
+Two situations can generate this error.

 ### Situation 1: During AD replication